🏡 OFFER: Get the yard of your dreams — hands-free. New TruGreen plans include a $100 Gift Card Claim $100 Gift Card →

 The case against

-Newly launched as of May 2026 — independent third-party reviews not yet available; manufacturer specs are not yet field-verified in our coverage.
+X4 series unveiled at CES January 2026 — independent third-party reviews are still rolling in; manufacturer specs are not yet field-verified in our coverage.
 68 dB(A) operational noise is 8 dB higher than the X3 series 60 dB(A).
 For owners pushing the 1-acre boundary (1.1–1.4 acres), the X450 is the better buy — $500 more for 50% more capacity prevents peak-duty-cycle component wear.
 For owners budget-constrained at the tier, the X330 (X3 series, $2,299) is $200 cheaper but trades away the slope rating, dual-deck cutting, and drop-and-mow setup.
 We're actively testing for first-hand verification; this review will be substantially updated late 2026.

 Sources & methodology (2 cited sources at launch — first-hand testing in progress)